Healthy Schools Program

 Questions?
 Contact Erika Wibbels, erika.wibbels@nebraska.gov, 402-219-3897

 Healthy Schools Nebraska is supported by the Cooperative Agreement Number NU58DP004819, funded by the Centers for Disease Control and Prevention.
-Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention or the Department of Health and Human Services.
+Its contents are solely the authors’ responsibility and do not necessarily represent the official views of the Centers for Disease Control and Prevention or the Department of Health and Human Services.